koc-lab/scarce/readme.md

 This repository contains the source code for our paper "scARCE: Graph Enhanced Transformer Encoder for Cell-Type Annotation", which has been submitted to IEEE Transactions on Signal and Information Processing over Networks.

 The details will come soon.
+For now, you can check the exact code from https://github.com/kocemir/scarce .